Sir Thomas Montgomery-Cuninghame, 10th Baronet: Personal life

-Montgomery-Cuninghame died 5 January 1945 in Willards Hill, Etchingham, Sussex and the funeral service took place at St. Mary’s Church, Salehurst, East Sussex.
+Montgomery-Cuninghame died 5 January 1945 in Willards Hill, Etchingham, Sussex, and the funeral service took place at St. Mary's Church, Salehurst, East Sussex.
 He is commemorated on a window in Kirkmichael Parish Church, Ayrshire.
+As he was predeceased by his eldest son, he was succeeded in the baronetcy by his second son, William.
+After his death in 1959 without issue, the baronetcy passed to his youngest son, John.